lorimark/gnucashew/README.md

  gnucash codebase for reading and writing to the data files, but I am finding the code there to be pretty daunting... so I'll try from the 'other side' and see how far I can get.

-This project uses Wt (https://www.webtoolkit.eu/wt) as the web rendering library.

 If you want to fiddle with a simple demo, go to;